bahrus/custom-enhancements/README.md

 type branchitude = number;
 type leafitude = number;
 //in this example, we can "hard code"
-// the names branches and leafs
+// the names "branches" and "leaves"
 // but this api will allow n-levels deep type AttrCoordinates =
     | `{branchitude}`